GioF71/rust-docker-hello-world/README.md

 ## Prerequisites

 I am starting to explore Rust.
-I wanted to create a version of the ubiquitous hello-world which would build and run under docker.
+I wanted to create a version of the ubiquitous hello-world which would build and run under Docker.
-You need to have docker up and running on a Linux/Windows machine.
-This might be useful if you simply cannot install rust on your machine, but you are allowed to use Docker.
+You need to have Docker up and running on a Linux/Windows machine.
+This might be useful if you simply cannot install Rust on your machine, but you are allowed to use Docker.

 All of this has been tested on: